SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 30 January, 2022 at 12:04:22
+# Last Refreshed - 30 January, 2022 at 13:04:57
 The Latest Activity was a EBikeRide -

 <b>Misty Windy Moor ride with new lambs!!</b>

 which happened on 29 January, 2022 at 12:23:47

-Which is 0 years, 0 months, 0 days, 23 hours and 40 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 0 hours and 41 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/6600128679